danerini2019/walkup/README.md

  - extrapolate logic to all teams - probably just call GET in loop or list of teams
     - Added looping for each team.
 There are different html layouts for many teams so I need to adapt the parsing for every scenario. still figureing this out
  - website includes spotify link to song, can use this rather than spotify API?
+ - add year and team columns

+ Potential Analysis routes:
+ - spotify connection to determine characteristics of walkup songs
+    - hype factor
+    - genres
+    - how indie? fewest listens
+ - connection to baseball library to get stats of different players by genre
+    - slumping players changing their song more often
+    - what genre/artist had the best/worst stats